Azure/ALZ-Bicep/infra-as-code/bicep/modules/reusable/public-ip/README.md

 # Module: Public IP

-This module defines a public ip address and outputs the id for other modules to consume.
+This module defines a public IP address and outputs the id for other modules to consume.

 Module deploys the following resources:
-  * Public Ip Address
+  * Public IP Address

 ## Parameters